 Questions with Answers about our Heating Kits

+Definitely not.
 The FLEXIRO underfloor heating system is designed precisely for this application.
 The diffusion-tight 10 mm PE-RT heating pipe minimises the risk of corrosion in the existing heating system.
 The RTL control boxes prevent high hot water temperatures, which can be a problem for the underfloor heating circuits, by limiting the return temperature.
 Radiators and underfloor heating can be safely combined in mixed operation with this technology.

 The term low profile underfloor heating refers to extremely flat underfloor heating systems that do not require a heating screed and can therefore be realised with installation heights of 20 mm or less.
 There are specific advantages and disadvantages associated with thin-layer systems which determine the areas in which they can be used.